Ivo-Balbaert/The_Way_to_Mojo/book/20_Projects.md

 def mojo_naive_dist:
 - function arguments are typed
 - function return value is typed
-- local variables declared with either var or let
+- local variables declared with either var orvar
 - local variables typed

 Here the DType.float64 parameter of our Tensor specifies that it contains 64-bit floating point values.
 Float64 return type represents a Mojo SIMD type, which is a low-level scalar value on the machine register.
 We also declare the variable s with the var keyword which tells the Mojo compiler that s is a mutable variable of type Float64.